DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 Where `ThreadId` is the compute shader thread index in a two-dimensional grid and matches the screen coordinates.

-The shader then prepares a two-dimensional hash seed:
+The shader then prepares a two-dimensional hash seed that will be used for pseudo-random number generation:

 ```hlsl
 uint2 Seed = ThreadId.xy * uint2(11417, 7801) + uint2(g_Constants.uFrameSeed1, g_Constants.uFrameSeed2);